 You are expected to engage with weekly readings carefully and critically and participate actively in class discussions.
 Failure to attend class and participate in discussion will result in a deduction from your final grade.
-You should use assigned readings from your texts as guides for discussion.
+You should use assigned readings from your texts as guides for discussion and answers.
+(Provide textbook reference page number).
 Students should bring their assignments and readings to the class.
 Each week students will also upload answers from assignments and participate in online discussions with classmates that are related to the week's readings.
 You need to answer the questions from your assigned readings and post a participatory reply to other student's post.
 You must submit your initial post before you will see your peer's posts.
 Discussions and participation represent 30% of the overall course grade.